NeoGranular/lanyon/_posts/2017-01-19-martial-god-chapter-02-09.md

 Although one might not be able to become exceedingly strong, it didn’t seem much of an exaggeration.

-The most bizarre aspect of this technique was. its claim for an exceedingly high essence of a cultivator’s body, and its cultivation speed was, mildly put, undesirable.
+The most bizarre aspect of this technique was its claim for an exceedingly high essence of a cultivator’s body, and its cultivation speed was, mildly put, undesirable.
 Therefore, although the might it offered was pretty good, the number of cultivators that would be able to gain some accomplishment in this technique would be extremely rare.

 He Yiming’s face revealed a slight smile.
-In the five-phases, the cultivation speed of earth -type techniques was already the slowest.
+In the five-phases, the cultivation speed of earth-type techniques was already the slowest.
 It required slow and steady step-by-step progress.

-And this technique evidently belonged to the slower ones , even amongamongst  the earth-type techniques.
+And this technique evidently belonged to the slower ones, even amongst the earth-type techniques.
 Therefore, this technique not being famous among cultivators seemed quite reasonable.

 Putting the scripture of Power Secrets onto the table, He Yiming proficiently copied down its content, then returned to his underground training room.